 North American servers

 First we tested them with VPN servers located in North America.
 We took advantage of the fact that both these VPNs support advanced VPN protocols.
-ExpressVPN now offers the Lightway protocol, while VyprVPN supports the WireGuard protocol.
+ExpressVPN now offers the Lightway protocol, while VyprVPN supports the WireGuard VPN protocol.
+And because of the performance benefits, many VPNs are now incorporating WireGuard, including CyberGhost and NordVPN.

 VyprVPN with a Seattle server: 301 Mbps